 Less Common Engine Failure Causes

-An engine could fail for many reasons, heavily modified engines fail all the time, they basically operating outside their tolerances.
+Heavily modified engines fail all the time, they basically operating outside their tolerances.
 Human error is another viable reason for engine failure, repair work poorly executed or loose fasteners ingested by the engine is a common mechanic fail.

-I’ve seen ton of them fail for lack of oil or coolant only to discover the underlying issue was something quite simple had the driver listened to the warning signs.
+I’ve seen a ton of them fail for lack of oil or coolant only to discover the underlying issue was something quite simple had the driver listened to the warning signs.

 - Lack of oil – Faulty turbo charger oil seal starving the oil system.